1 year fixed rate bonds

 Can I withdraw money from a fixed rate bond?

 With a fixed rate bond, the idea is you leave your money untouched for the duration of the term, be it 1 year or another set period.
-Some banks will let you withdraw your money early but you’ll have to pay a penalty for the privilege, which could negate any return you may have received.
-If there’s a chance you’ll need to withdraw your money from your fixed rate bond before the end of the term, you might want to consider opting for a notice account or easy access account.
+Some banks will let you withdraw your money early, but you’ll have to pay a penalty for the privilege, which could negate any return you may have received.
+If there’s a chance you’ll need to withdraw your money from your fixed rate bond before the end of the term, you might want to consider opting for a notice account or easy access account instead.

 Can interest rates change on a fixed rate bond?